abhijeet-godspeed/notes/QA-Engineer-v2/QA-Document-Writer.md

 **Trigger**: When assigned to create test report

 **Instructions**:
-1. Execute all test cases using `npm run test` command
+1. Execute all test cases using `npm run test:coverage` command. this command will run the test cases with nyc to show coverage also.
 2. Ensure test compilation completes successfully
 3. Create a comprehensive markdown test report